kenton-steiner18/Static-Webpage-Redesign/README.md

 * Documentation: Raphael Huang

 ### Contributions
-Please list who did what for each part of the project.
-Also list if people worked together (pair programmed) on a particular section.

 Tony Su: Write the picture.yml and pictures.html.erb.

 Raphael Huang:

 Sunny Patel:

 Jennifer Alarcon: People & Teaching YML files.
 People & teaching webpages.

 Kenton Steiner:

 ### Testing Plan